Spocdoc/spocdoc.com/backups/Company.md

 ## Numbers

- - Evernote alone is a ~$10 billion company and has raised over $250 million in capital They have 86 million users and likely over 8 *billion* notes stored in a custom XML format called ENML
+ - Evernote alone is valued at well over $2 billion and has raised over $250 million in capital They have 86 million users and likely over 8 *billion* notes stored in a custom XML format called ENML
  - Tumblr was recently bought for $1 billion and generates $15 million a year in revenues